-7 of the Most Depressing Streaks of Futility in Sports
+7 of the Most Depressing Streaks of Futility

 For the first time in 20 years, the Pittsburgh Pirates will finish with more wins than losses!
 The last time that happened, “End of the Road” by Boyz II Men stood atop the Billboard charts, Silence of the Lambs had won the Oscar for Best Picture, and Barry Bonds still looked like this.

 Here are some of the worst season-by-season losing streaks in the wide wide world of sports.